-Other relevant factors are the reason for the copying, whether the work could be bought in a reasonable time at an ordinary commercial price, and the effect of the copying on the work’s value.
+Other relevant factors are the nature of the work or audio-visual item, the reason for copying the work, whether the work or item could be bought in a reasonable time at an ordinary commercial price, and the effect of the copying on the work’s or item’s value.
 For example, it may be necessary to reproduce the whole of a short letter in a historical thesis to analyse the writer’s attitude to the matters discussed in the letter.

 No quantities are specified to constitute fair dealing of copyright material for criticism or review.
 In some cases, it may be necessary to reproduce the whole work (e.g. a short poem) to criticise it.
 It is necessary to sufficiently acknowledge the copied work by including a statement identifying the author and the work.

 These sections (inserted into the Copyright Act in 2006) permit any fair dealing with a copyright work or audio-visual item for the purpose of satire or parody.
 It is not clear what constitutes a fair dealing in this context, but it is likely to depend on the author’s intention to create a genuine satire or parody (rather than depending on the amount of the original reproduced or the degree of similarity between the two works).